brianhanifin/brianhanifin.com/_posts/2019-12-29-stop-accepting-flaky-components-replace-them.md

 me realizing.
 * Bedroom light switch: just wouldn't turn off almost every evening for about a month!

-Anyway, the WAF was awfully low then.
-I couldn't blame her as I find those things annoying as well... especially when they kill one of her outdoor plants.
+Anyway, my family approval of my hobby was awfully low.
+I couldn't blame them as I find those things annoying as well... especially when they kill one of our outdoor plants.

 There were several things stopping me from replacing components like these.

-* **Stubbornness.** I don’t feel like I should have to replace a thing.
+* **Stubbornness.** I don't feel like I should have to replace a thing.
 It is supposed to work, so it should just work better!
-* **Cost.** I don’t want to replace one expensive thing, with another thing.
+* **Cost.** I don't want to replace one expensive thing, with another thing.
 * **Uncertainty.** Who knows if the thing I replace it with will work any better?

 I was finally able to convince myself the money I was saving for a CNC machine would be better spent on